 When purchasing an Octoboard for Business subscription, you may have more widgets, dashboards and other resources than what is allowed in the selected plan.
 In such case Octoboard will not let you proceed with the purchase unless you reduce the number of created resources.
 The platform may display the following notification:

-When connecting to a new Facebook page or Google Analytics property in Octoboard for Agencies, you may also breach the of connection limit.
+When connecting to a new Facebook page or Google Analytics property in Octoboard for Agencies, you may also be above the maximum limit of connections.

 If you connect to more resources than what is allowed in your Octoboard for Agencies plan, you will be presented with a dialog that will list all existing connections.
-You can always remove widgets in your reports and dashboards that use connection that you no longer need or upgrade.
+You can always remove widgets in your reports and dashboards that use connection that you no longer need or upgrade (select a higher plan).